Support Home

 • Be sure to include your name and address (most important - you'd be surprised by how often people forget this!)
 AND a brief description of the problem AND a note of the purchase date (if still thought to be under warranty);

-• Address it to our workshop in Ely - see our contact page for postal address details;
+• Address it to our office in Littleport – see our contact page for postal address details;

 • Send it by a signed-for service to ensure that the package can be tracked, eg in the UK by Royal Mail Recorded Delivery or - preferably - Special Delivery (provided the weight doesn't exceed 2kg).
 The latter costs a bit more but is a faster, more reliable and better-tracked service.